jterrier84/master/docs/advanced-guides/arch-linux-os.md

 ## Grafana

 Two ways to install Grafana.
 From AUR or with snap.
 Pros and cons.
-Cannot install additional plugins with AUR.
+Cannot install additional plugins with AUR version (looking into it).
 Snap is controversial security wise.
 I need additional plugin so built snap and installed grafana with it.

 ### snap

 ```
+mkdir ~/git
 cd ~/git
 git clone https://aur.archlinux.org/snapd.git
 cd snapd/